 - Minimum 18 years of age (as of the first day of classes)

 - Grade 10 English: will accept

-- o English 10-1 or
+- English 10-1 or

 - o English 10-2 or

-- o Provincial Equivalency or
+- Provincial Equivalency or

 - G.E.D. (successful completion of the Language Arts Reading and Writing Skills portion) or

 - Demonstrated Grade 10 English Skills on College Placement Assessment

 - Grade 10 Math: will accept

 - Math 10-3 or

 - o Math 10C or

 - Provincial Equivalency or

-G.E.D. (successful completion of the

-- G.E.D. (successful of Math portion) or
+- G.E.D. (successful completion of the Math portion) or

 - Demonstrated Grade 10 Math Skills on College Placement Assessment